edlee123/agentmcp_examples/README.md

 ### Adding New MCP Servers
 1. Create new directory in `mcp_servers/`
-2. Add Dockerfile and requirements.txt
+2. Add server Dockerfile and requirements.txt
 3. Implement MCP server using FastMCP
-4. Update `compose.react_simple.yaml` to include new service
+4. Update compose file e.g., `compose.react_simple.yaml` to include new service
-5. Modify `agent_backends/react_simple/main.py` to integrate new tools

 #### Example: Data Tool MCP Server
 The Data Tool MCP Server provides a template for creating new MCP servers that interact with data APIs: